hermangroup/docs/masternodes/setup.rst

   getnewaddress
   yiFfzbwiN9oneftd7cEfr3kQLRwQ4kp7ue

-Take note of the legacy masternode private key and collateral address, since we will need it later.
+Take note of the masternode private key and collateral address, since we will need it later.
 The next step is to secure your wallet (if you have not already done so).
 First, encrypt the wallet by selecting **Settings > Encrypt wallet**.
 You should use a strong, new password